kleelab-bch/FNA/README.md

   * pip install rasterio-1.2.3-cp38-cp38-win_amd64

 # Slide Scanner
-Please note that the user need our Slide Scanner to perform this step.
+Please note that the user needs our Slide Scanner to perform this step.
-Alternatively, the user can build custom slide scanner and use our code to run the scanner.
+Alternatively, the user can build a custom slide scanner and use our code to run the scanner.
 * Connect to Arduino mounted in our Slide Scanner
 * Connect to Amscope USB camera
 * Run machine_control/PhotoCapture.py

-Then, the slide scanner will automatically move the slide and take photos of the entire slide within a few minutes
+Then, the slide scanner will automatically move the slide and take photos of the entire slide within a few minutes.

 # Dataset
 We assume that the user has the dataset comprised of images and their masks indicating